5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 - In my tests, fixing the sleepimage actually prohibited the machine from entering sleep on its own.
 You can use Hackintool to revert the settings.
 - To exit from Sleep you can press a Mouse button.
 But to wake from Hibernation, you have to press the `Fn` key or the `Power Button`.

+### Reducing boot time
+- In `UEFI/Drivers`, disable `ConnectDrivers`.
+This reduces the timeout between the LENOVO logo and the BootPicker by 5 to 8 seconds.

+:warning: **CAUTION**:
+- With `ConnectDrivers` disabled, the boot chime cannot be played back since the `AudioDXE.efi` is not loaded.
+- Before installing macOS from USB flash drive, `ConnectDrivers` needs to be re-enabled, otherwise you won't see the flash drive in the bootpicker.

 ### Swapping Command ⌘ and Option ⌥ Keys
 Prior to version 0.7.4 of my OpenCore EFI Folder, the **[Command]** and **[Option]** keys were set to "swapped" in the `info.plist` of `VoodooPS2Keyboard.kext` by default.
 So in macOS, the **[WINDOWS]** key was bound to the **[Option]** function and the **[ALT]** Key was bound to the **[Command]** function which felt weird.
 Therefore, users had to swap these Keys back around in the System Settings so everything worked as expected.